-Our specialist French teacher, Mrs Williams, teaches the subject throughout the whole school.
+Our specialist French teacher, Mrs Westerman, teaches the subject throughout the school, and Mrs Whitehurst teaches the subject to Nursery.
 We introduce French to the youngest of our children in the Nursery where it is integrated into the Early Years Foundation Stage curriculum.
 The children learn to recognise the French names for colours, animals etc. and they learn to count.
 These sessions are fun and the children are very proud to be able to speak French.

 The children have 30 minutes of French a week where they play games and participate in role-play to develop and consolidate their knowledge of the vocabulary and their ability to speak and understand some basic French words.
 They learn to respond to a foreign language and to listen carefully in order to discriminate sounds and identify meaning.
 They begin to understand about a culture other than their own.
-During their lessons they learn about France including culture, history and modern life.
+During their lessons they learn about France including French culture, history and modern life.
 At this stage the children begin to develop a vocabulary and understanding of the structure of language, which are the essential building blocks to enable our children to communicate effectively in another language.